xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 The Praefect chart is used to manage a [Gitaly cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) inside a GitLab installment deployed with the Helm charts.

+NOTE:
+This chart is still under development, and not specifically production ready to the degree that other components of the chart are.

 ## Known Limitations

 1. The database has to be [manually created](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2310).